 1. Poor Trading Knowledge

-Overall, trading for beginners in Thailand boils down to the same old rule.
+Overall, trading for beginners boils down to the same old rule.
 The more practice and preparation, the better.
 Rookies need to analyze graphs and make informed predictions.
 This highlights the value of a moneyless demo account, which unlocks the simulation mode of trading platforms.
 Before rushing into live trading, make sure your broker is authorized and regulated.

 2. Trading without a Plan